traquito/traquito.github.io/docs/pro/telemetry/extended/README.md

     - Can replace Basic Telemetry sometimes and other times not

-    !!! warning "The same HdrType Extended Telemetry message can NOT be sent more than once in a 10-min window" Except for User-Defined messages, they can be sent any time.
+    !!! warning "The same HdrType Extended Telemetry message can NOT be sent more than once in a 10-min window" Except for User-Defined messages, they can be sent in any/all of the HdrSlot slots.

 !!! example "These are all valid send sequences"